InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/create-infra-did.md

    }
    ```

-4. Write the code to register the created InfraBlockchain DID on the chain.
+4. Write the code to register the created Infra DID on the chain.

    ```typescript
    // Register DID